-October 3, 2011.
 What if we had to make a choice between two quintessential American beliefs: Capitalism and Democracy?
+Which do we choose?

-As a society, we may well ask ourselves, what is the ultimate purpose of money, if it is not to satisfy human need and reduce human suffering?
+As a society, we may well ask ourselves, what is the ultimate purpose of money if it’s not to satisfy human needs and reduce human suffering?
 Is it possible to make large amounts of money but not create real wealth?
 What is the difference between our present form of capitalism and a true, self-regulating market economy?

-In this frank interview with noted author and visionary David Korten, he minces no words about the dangers our current capitalist system poses to democracy, and how Wall Street undermines the well-being of society, and threatens civilization itself.
-The creation of real wealth, Korten argues, by satisfying true human needs, strengthens individuals, promotes the well-being of local communities, and protects the environment, the foundation of all living things.
+In this frank interview with noted author and visionary David Korten, he minces no words about the dangers our current capitalist system poses to democracy and how Wall Street undermines the well-being of society, threatening civilization itself.
+The creation of real wealth, Korten argues, by satisfying true human needs, broadly strengthens members of society, enhances local communities and protects the environment which is the foundation for all living things.

 Although this interview took place in October of 2010, nothing has changed since then (certainly not for the better), and political gridlock in Washington is stronger than ever.
 National unemployment remains disastrously high, and one in 4 homes (as of November, 2009) are underwater (where borrowers owe more to the banks than their houses are worth), where the rate of homeowners classified as being in serious distress (either in foreclosure, or 90 days past due on their mortgage payments) is hovering around 12% this year (2011).